Blog / Why do Shopify SEO projects fail?

 eCommerce is also a wicked problem.
 It involves complex logistics, shifting consumer behaviour, and intricate technical infrastructure.

-We have been doing this for a long time, and if we are being transparent, we have made plenty of mistakes along the way.
-It has taken us years to get to this point.
-But through that process - shifting from generalist to hyper specialist - we learned exactly where the cracks appear in a standard SEO campaign.
+We have been doing this for a long time and, as I'm sure you can imagine, we have made plenty of mistakes along the way.
+It has taken us years to get to this point, but through that process - shifting from generalist to hyper specialist - we learned exactly where the cracks appear in a standard SEO campaign.

 Here are the eight main reasons why Shopify SEO projects fail, based on many years of learning the hard way.

-The failure happens when you apply the "playbook" for one business type to another.
+The failure happens when you apply the playbook for one business type to the other.

 Getting the right partner - and building the right strategy - comes down to asking questions about platform, catalogue, buying journey, and goals, rather than industry buzzwords.
 We actually put together a prompt to help you articulate this, which you can copy and adapt here.